Marine Spatial Planning Within the EU

 Each country's marine spatial planning is also necessary for the EU's goal in reaching good environmental status in marine waters.
 This is yet another reason why marine planning requires coordination and cooperation between countries, agencies, and organizations.

-To support the development of marine spatial planning, the EU joint-finances research and pilot projects.
-Included are a number of INTERREG projects with MSP components that are financed by the European Regional Development Fund.
+To support the development of marine spatial planning, the EU co-finances research and projects.
+Included are projects funded by EMFF, European Maritime and Fisheries Fund and INTERREG projects with MSP components financed by the European Regional Development Fund.

 The same applies to certain projects funded through Horizon 2020, the EU's funding program for research and innovation.